Your Local Home Service Pros

 Portable Heater

 This can be really effective in large spaces where you can get access to the frozen pipe.
 Be mindful that water and electricity are a bad combination.
-Be mindful that as the water thaws, it doesn’t drip
+Also ensure that as the water thaws, it doesn’t drip onto the heater.

-A can be an effective and safe way to thaw a frozen pipe, especially if the pipe is inside in an area where the heat from a blow dryer would be enough.
-If the pipe is outside, or behind a wall it may not provide enough heat.
+A hair dryer can be an effective and safe way to thaw a frozen pipe, especially if the pipe is inside in an area where the heat would be sufficient.
+If the pipe is outside or behind a wall, it may not provide enough heat.

 Electric Heat Tape

 If the frozen pipe is exposed to the elements, heat tape is the way to go.
 Heat tape is often ideal for mobile homes, crawl spaces, outdoor plumbing, or older homes with drafty walls.
-Electric heat tape isn’t ideal to use on damaged or leaking pipes, plastic pipes that are not rated for electric tape (ask your plumber), or pipes inside walls or ceilings.
+Electric heat tape isn’t ideal for damaged or leaking pipes, plastic pipes not rated for heat tape (consult a plumber), or pipes inside walls or ceilings.

-2. If you heat a frozen pipe too quickly, it can increase the chances of the pipe bursting.
+Heating a frozen pipe too quickly can increase the chances of it bursting.

-3. If the pipe is not metal, you can do permanent damage to the pipe by using an open flame, which may cause the pipe to be replaced.
+If the pipe is not metal, you can permanently damage it, which may require replacement.

 When pipes freeze in the walls or ceiling, address why they are freezing.